varbench/methods/programs/RNNWavefunctions/README.md

 Part of this RNN wavefunctions code is taken from https://github.com/mhibatallah/RNNWavefunctions.

 RNN wave functions are efficient quantum many-body wave function ansätzes based on Recurrent Neural Networks.
-These wave functions can be used to find the ground state of a quantum many-body Hamiltonian using Variational Monte Carlo (VMC). <a href="https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023358" target="_blank">In our paper</a>, we show that this architecture can provide accurate estimations of ground state energies, correlation functions as well as entanglement entropies.
+These wave functions can be used to find the ground state of a quantum many-body Hamiltonian using Variational Monte Carlo (VMC).
+In our [paper](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023358), we show that this architecture can provide accurate estimations of ground state energies, correlation functions as well as entanglement entropies.

 In our [NeurIPS 2021 paper](https://ml4physicalsciences.github.io/2021/files/NeurIPS_ML4PS_2021_92.pdf), we also show that we can construct a tensorized version of two dimensional RNN wave functions that are capable of competing with state-of-the-art methods on the 2D Heisenberg model both on the square and the triangular lattices.

 In [another paper](https://arxiv.org/abs/2405.20384), we demonstrate the promising potential of two-dimensional RNNs in the study of Rydberg atoms arrays on the Kagome lattice.

 ## Dependencies
 Our implementation works on Python (3.6.10) with TensorFlow (1.13.1) and NumPy (1.16.3) modules.
+Use `pip install -r requirements.txt` to install the requirements.

 ## Content
 This repository contains the following folders: